Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (252) 482-4118

-The Edenton National Fish Hatchery works primarily to restore American shad, striped bass and blueback herring to the Roanoke, Tar-Pamlico, Neuse and Chowan river systems, as well as to southwest Virginia.
-The hatchery, which is on 30 acres of water and open for self-guided tours, has a public aquarium, nature trail (a raised boardwalk through wetlands) and indoor classroom that see more than 15,000 visitors a year.
-An annual fishing rodeo and open house are held in June.
+The Edenton National Fish Hatchery works to restore fish to the Roanoke, Tar-Pamlico, Neuse and Chowan river systems, as well as to southwest Virginia.
+Its website says it is the largest striped bass producer in the entire National Fish Hatchery System.
+The hatchery, which is on 30 acres of water and open for self-guided tours, has a public aquarium, nature trail with a raised boardwalk through wetlands and an indoor classroom that see more than 15,000 visitors a year.
+The hatchery borders Pembroke Creek, which allows fishing for species such as largemouth bass and channel catfish.

 State Fish Hatcheries